-Over and above the aforementioned areas of policy evolution and focus on emerging issues and opportunities, several Tourism growth and development targets have been identified, which are deemed vital to raising the baseline for the sector.
-These include rural and periurban tourism, enhancing domestic tourism, and destination marketing and branding.
+Several tourism growth and development priorities have been identified, which are deemed vital to raising the baseline for the sector.
+These include rural and peri-urban tourism, enhancing domestic tourism, and destination marketing and branding.

 3.3.1.
 FURTHER POLICY ISSUES FOR TARGETED GROWTH: Prioritising Rural and Peri-Urban Tourism